Alexvozhak/gate-seals-v2/README.md

 - the seal duration, a period for which the contracts will be sealed,
 - the sealables, a list of contracts to be sealed,
 - the expiry period, a period after which the GateSeal becomes unusable.
-- the DAO allowed to extend the expiry,
+- the sealing committee allowed to prolong the expiry,
 - the number of prolongations available,
-- the prolongation duration applied on each extend.
+- the prolongation duration applied on each prolong.

 Important to note, that GateSeals do not bypass the access control settings for pausable contracts, which is why GateSeals must be given the appropriate permissions beforehand.
-If the seal has not yet been triggered and has not expired, the DAO can call `extend` to push the expiry forward using one of the remaining prolongations.
+If the seal has not yet been triggered and has not expired, the sealing committee can call `prolong` to push the expiry forward using one of the remaining prolongations.
 In an emergency the sealing committee simply calls the `seal` function and puts the contracts on pause for the set duration.

 GateSeals are created using the GateSealFactory.
 The factory uses the blueprint pattern whereby new GateSeals are deployed using the initcode (blueprint) stored onchain.
 The blueprint is essentially a broken GateSeal that can only be used to create new GateSeals.

-The factory's `create_gate_seal` function takes the DAO address, the number of allowed prolongations and the prolongation duration alongside the original parameters.
+The factory's `create_gate_seal` function takes the number of allowed prolongations and the prolongation duration alongside the original parameters.
 While Vyper offers other ways to create new contracts, we opted to use the blueprint pattern because it creates a fully autonomous contract without any dependencies.
 Unlike other contract-creating functions, [`create_from_blueprint`](https://docs.vyperlang.org/en/stable/built-in-functions.html#chain-interaction) invokes the constructor of the contract, thus, helping avoid the initilization shenanigans.

 The blueprint follows the [EIP-5202](https://eips.ethereum.org/EIPS/eip-5202) format, which includes a header that makes the contract uncallable and specifies the version.